None

-Foods to Avoid During Pregnancy—and What to Eat Instead
+Foods to Avoid During Pregnancy (and What to Eat Instead)

-Reviewed by Alyssa Quimby, M.D.
+Reviewed by None

 You can listen to this article.

-When you’re expecting, it’s important to make smart choices about your diet, including knowing what foods to avoid during pregnancy and which alternatives are safe and healthy.
-“Eating a healthy, balanced diet when you’re pregnant helps assure that you and your baby get the nutrients you need,” says Libby Mills, R.D.N., a registered and licensed dietitian-nutritionist in Philadelphia, culinary nutritionist at Villanova University, and spokesperson for the Academy of Nutrition and Dietetics.
+“Eating a healthy, balanced diet when you’re pregnant helps ensure that you and your baby get the nutrients you need,” says Libby Mills, R.D.N., a registered and licensed dietitian-nutritionist in Philadelphia and spokesperson for the Academy of Nutrition and Dietetics.

 In a review of studies published in 2021 in the American Journal of Obstetrics and Gynecology, researchers wrote that women who report “health-conscious” eating patterns before and during pregnancy may have fewer complications, and their babies may experience fewer health problems.